by G. Ryan Dominguez, Family Medicine Physician

 Most flu symptoms should run their course within a week or so.
 However, even after the worst of the illness has passed, it can take a month or more to get your energy back and feel like your usual self again.
 Give your body time to get back up to speed.

 The flu shot can be one of your best defenses against illness.
 The specific strains used in the shot changes from year to year depending on which are expected to be most prevalent.
 No shot will protect against every flu bug, but it can increase your odds of escaping the most popular ones.
 Flu shots are very safe, and since the virus is dead, it can’t infect you with the flu.

 Who should get a shot?
 The American Academy of Pediatrics recommends that all children ages six months to two years be vaccinated, as well as older children who have chronic conditions such as asthma or diabetes.
 The vaccine is also recommended for the elderly, people with weakened immune systems, and anyone likely to be exposed to the virus, such as teachers or health care workers.
 Pregnant women should consult their obstetrician.
 Ask your doctor whether the flu shot is a good idea for you and your family.

-G. Ryan Dominguez, M.D., is a family medicine physician at Scripps Memorial Hospital La Jolla.
-To learn more about living healthy or for physician referral, please call 1-800-SCRIPPS (1-800-727-4777).
+This Scripps Health and Wellness information is provided by G. Ryan Dominguez, M.D., a family medicine physician at Scripps Memorial Hospital La Jolla.